googlefonts/colr-gradients-spec/colr-gradients-spec.md

 (5.2.6).
 See 5.7.11.1.7.3 for more information.

 The records in the baseGlyphV1Records array shall be sorted in increasing glyphID order.
-It is assumed that a binary search can be used to find a matching BaseGlyphV1Record for a specific glyphID.
+It is intended that a binary search can be used to find a matching BaseGlyphV1Record for a specific glyphID.

 The paint table referenced by the BaseGlyphV1Record is the root of the graph for a color glyph definition.

-NOTE: Often paint table that is the root of the graph for the color glyph definition will be a PaintColrLayers table, though this is not required.
+NOTE: Often the paint table that is the root of the graph for the color glyph definition will be a PaintColrLayers table, though this is not required.
 See 5.7.11.1.8 more information regarding the graph of a color glyph, and 5.7.11.1.4 for background information regarding the PaintColrLayers table.